 Mr. Kaernerk (interpretation): Thank you, Mr. Speaker.
 Every community has to be treated fairly.
-Some of the statements I make in the House are something that I am passionate about, and that communities must be treated fairly and infrastructure be built at all communities.
-I would like to welcome the Premier to both Igloolik and Sanirajak, and I would suggest that he come to those communities before the spring session so that we can look at the schools and what can be developed when it comes to daycares and fisheries.
-Can the minister commit to visiting the Amittuq area before the spring sitting?
+Some of the statements I make in the House are something that I am passionate about and that communities must be treated fairly and infrastructure be built at all communities.

+Mr. Speaker, I would like to invite the Premier to come to both Igloolik and Sanirajak and I would suggest that he come to those communities before the spring session so that we can look at the schools and what can be developed when it comes to daycares and fisheries.
+Can the minister commit to visiting Amittuq before the spring sitting?
 Thank you, Mr. Speaker.